draftdev/startup-marketing-checklist/contributing.md

 As with any open source project, we welcome contributors!
 Submit an [issue](https://github.com/karllhughes/side-project-marketing/issues) or [pull request](https://github.com/karllhughes/side-project-marketing/pulls) with your improvements or suggestions.
 All contributors will be fully credited.

+For more information on what kind of contributions you can make, check out the [Making a Contribution blog post](/2017/making-a-contribution/).

 ### Contributors

 Submit a PR to get your name and link listed here!